nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ##### Add note to a tutor: `add_note`

-Shortcut for adding note to tutor at a particular index
+Shortcut for adding note to tutor at a particular index.
+One tutor can only have one note added.

 Format: `add_note INDEX NOTE`